Leon Trotsky: Lenin's illness (1922–1923)

 In late 1922 Trotsky allied with Lenin against Stalin and the emerging Soviet bureaucracy.
 Stalin had recently engineered the creation of the Union of Soviet Socialist Republics (USSR), further centralising state control.
 The alliance was effective on foreign trade (Note: Lenin's letter to Stalin, dictated on 15 December 1922: "I am sure Trotsky will uphold my views as well as I." Faced with united opposition from Lenin and Trotsky, the Central Committee reversed its previous decision and adopted the Lenin-Trotsky proposal.) but was hindered by Lenin's progressing illness.

-In January 1923 Lenin amended his Testament to suggest Stalin's removal as General Secretary, while also mildly criticising Trotsky and other Bolsheviks.
+In January 1923 Lenin amended his Testament to suggest Stalin's removal as General Secretary, while also mildly criticizing Trotsky and other Bolsheviks.
 The Stalin–Lenin relationship had completely broken down, demonstrated when Stalin crudely insulted Lenin's wife, Nadezhda Krupskaya.
 In March 1923, days before his third stroke, Lenin asked Trotsky to denounce Stalin and his "Great-Russian nationalistic campaign" at the XIIth Party Congress.

 At the XIIth Party Congress in April 1923, after Lenin's final stroke, Trotsky did not raise the issue.
 Instead, he spoke about intra-party democracy, avoiding direct confrontation with the troika.
 (Note: Trotsky explained in Chapter 12 of his unfinished book Stalin that he refused to deliver the report because "it seemed to me equivalent to announcing my candidacy for the role of Lenin's successor at a time when Lenin was fighting a grave illness".)
 Stalin had prepared by replacing many local delegates with his loyalists, mostly at the expense of Zinoviev and Kamenev's backers.
 Delegates, mostly unaware of Politburo divisions, gave Trotsky a standing ovation.
 This upset the troika, already infuriated by Karl Radek's article "Leon Trotsky – Organiser of Victory", (Note: Radek wrote:"The need of the hour was for a man who would incarnate the call to struggle, a man who, subordinating himself completely to the requirements of the struggle, would become the ringing summons to arms, the will which exacts from all unconditional submission to a great, sacrificial necessity.
 Only a man with Trotsky's capacity for work, only a man so unsparing of himself as Trotsky, only a man who knew how to speak to the soldiers as Trotsky did—only such a man could have become the standard bearer of the armed toilers.
 He was all things rolled into one.") published in Pravda on 14 March 1923.
 Stalin delivered key reports on organisational structure and nationalities; Zinoviev delivered the Central Committee political report, traditionally Lenin's prerogative.
 Resolutions calling for greater party democracy were adopted but remained vague and unimplemented.

 The power struggle also impacted prospects for world revolution.
 The German Communist Party leadership requested Trotsky be sent to Germany to direct the 1923 insurrection.
 The Politburo, controlled by Stalin, Zinoviev, and Kamenev, rejected this, sending a commission of lower-ranking Russian Communist party members instead.